A Child Porn Video Went Viral Via Facebook Messenger

-A child pornography video went viral via Facebook Messenger reaching thousands of people before Facebook stopped it from spreading, according to reports.
+A child pornography video went viral via Facebook Messenger, reaching thousands of people before Facebook stopped it from spreading, according to reports.

 Authorities say the video shows a pornographic image of a young girl and an adult man.
 The video spread widely after an accompanying message urged Messenger users to distribute a link to it to help catch the perpetrator.